 Before making changes to your bids for mobile traffic, make use of Analytics and AdWords to check the activity such as, who all are viewing your site using mobile, when and what they are, etc.

 You will have to consider adjusting bids based on time, day and location if you are looking to increase conversions on Google Shopping.

-For merchants who have customers in different areas, Location Biding for AdWords is an excellent opportunity for them.
+For merchants who have customers in different areas, Location Bidding for AdWords is an excellent opportunity for them.

 Your product inventory information is used by Google to populate ad search content.
-Google utilize your information depending on your given relevant and detailed information.
+Google utilizes your information depending on your given relevant and detailed information.